 The scariest bit of information I learned was that the mortality rate for Mo-Mo twins was extremely high, between 40 and 60 percent.

 Everything was going very smoothly as the time for our appointment with the perinatologist neared.
-In the first week in October, Amy’s mother Judy came over to babysit Claire as we headed off to our big appointment.
+The first week in October, Amy’s mother Judy came over to babysit Claire as we headed off to our big appointment.
 They ushered us into a specialized exam room with the color flow doppler machine.
-We both were nervous as the doctor came in and after a short introduction began the procedure.
-Amy and I attempted to chat with him to relieve some of our nervous tension, but the doctor politely asked us to remain quiet as he concentrated on the procedure.
+We both were nervous as the doctor came in and, after a short introduction, began the procedure.
+Amy and I attempted to chat with him to relieve some of our nervous tension, but the doctor politely asked us to remain quiet while he concentrated on the procedure.

 It seemed like forever as he leaned in towards his monitor looking for the membrane.
 Amy squeezed my hand tight as the moments dragged on.
-Five minutes, then 10 minutes, then 15 minutes as both Amy and I began to tense up.
+Five minutes, then ten minutes, then fifteen minutes.
+Both Amy and I began to tense up.
 Finally, the doctor let out a huge sigh and sat back in his chair and stated simply, “I found it.”

 Our faces lit up as he showed us the very thin membrane.
-He indicated we should return to our normal OB/GYN and that it looked like the twins were doing extremely well with no TTTS Syndrome (where blood flows unequally between the twins).
+He said we should return to our normal ob-gyn and that it looked like the twins were doing extremely well with no twin-to-twin transfusion syndrome (TTTS), where blood flows unequally between the twins.

 Amy and I were all smiles as we walked to the car on that late afternoon in October.
 The sun was creeping toward the horizon as we got into the car.
-We took a moment to hug as the emotions and stress of the past couple of months were released.
-We cried together for several minutes and then began to laugh in relief.
-We headed home to share the fantastic news with our families.
+We took a moment to hug and release the emotions and stress of the past couple of months.
+We cried together for several minutes and then began to laugh before heading home to share the fantastic news with our families.

 I’ve always admired Amy’s positivity, but never more so than those awful weeks of uncertainty and worry in 1997.